-Your best choice becomes the one which is most pleasing to God.
+Your best choice becomes the one that is most pleasing to God.
 This is what makes discernment in decision-making a spiritual practice and a challenge.

-Purity of your intentions is to dispose yourself to God’s love, acknowledge His presence and follow His leading as best you know how.
+The purity of your intentions is to dispose of yourself to God’s love, acknowledge His presence and follow His leading as best you know how.

 St Ignatius of Loyola called this indifference, being free as much as possible to follow the call of God.